robballou/context/README.md

     cd ~/git
     git clone [path]

-Add this alias to your aliases and source the aliases file:
+Add this alias to your aliases and source the aliases file (tip: change the alias to something useful for you, examples: `c`, `ctxt`, etc):

     alias context=". [path]/context.sh"